Matthew Guillaumier

-Matthew Guillaumier (/mt/; born 9 April 1998) is a Maltese professional footballer who plays as a midfielder for Greek Super League club Panserraikos and the Malta national team.
+Matthew Guillaumier (/mt/; born 9 April 1998) is a Maltese professional footballer who plays as a midfielder for Maltese Premier League club Ħamrun Spartans and the Malta national team.

 Club career

 Guillaumier began his youth career with St. Andrews at the age of five.
 On 26 April 2013, he made his debut for the senior team in a First Division match against Gudja United, aged only 15 years and 17 days.
 In the match he played alongside his uncle, midfielder Joseph Farrugia.
 In September 2013, after trials with English clubs Birmingham City and West Bromwich Albion, he joined the youth academy of Italian club Empoli, with whom he had trained regularly in the year prior.

 In 2015, he returned to St. Andrews, making sixteen appearances in the Maltese Premier League.
 In January 2016, he moved to Birkirkara on a 4.5-year contract, lasting until 2020.
 On the 29 September 2020 he moved to Ħamrun Spartans for a record fee in Malta of €300,000.
 In the same season, after winning his first Maltese Premier League title, he received the award as Maltese Player of the Year.

 On 31 January 2022, Guillaumier joined Siena in the Italian third-tier Serie C on loan with an option to buy.

 On 13 July 2023, Polish Ekstraklasa side Stal Mielec announced the signing of Guillaumier on a two-year deal, with an option for another season.

 On 20 June 2025, Guillaumier signed a two-year contract with Greek club Panserraikos.

+On 5 January 2026, Guillaumier joined Ħamrun Spartans for the second time in his career on a six-month contract, reportedly worth €10,000 a month.